This position will remain open until a suitable candidate is identified.

 The incumbent performs work independently and is responsible for the consequences of the actions taken as a result of the advice provided by the incumbent.
 While performing the job functions of this position, the incumbent is authorized to achieve the labor relations objectives of campus management.

-Has advanced knowledge of applicable state and federal laws and court decisions regarding employment related matters.
-Ability to understand information contained in statutory law and case law, legal treatises, legal writings, and collective bargaining agreements.
+Possess advanced knowledge of applicable state and federal laws and court decisions regarding employment related matters.
+Demonstrated ability to understand information contained in statutory law and case law, legal treatises, legal writings, and collective bargaining agreements.

 UC San Diego is an academic powerhouse and economic engine, recognized as one of the top 8 public universities by U.S. News and World Report.
 Innovation is central to who we are and what we do.
 Here, students learn that knowledge isn't just acquired in the classroom - life is their laboratory.
 UC San Diego's rich academic portfolio includes six undergraduate colleges, five academic divisions and five graduate and professional schools.
 The university's award-winning scholars are experts at the forefront of their fields with an impressive track record for achieving scientific, medical and technological breakthroughs.